inf-21-ti-g02/report_inf-ti/README.md

 ## Short theme description

-in this project we intend to create a faster and more organized way to make known the different tourist aspects of the city of Oporto.
+In this project we intend to create a faster and more organized way to make known the different tourist aspects of the city of Oporto.
 For this we created a website divided into 5 parts, the "Home" where we presented a brief summary of the city.
 The "Monuments" page where we present some of the city's monuments and a description of them.
 "Gastronomy" page, a page where we presented the city's gastronomy with some of the typical dishes.
 On the "Itinerary" page we suggest an itinerary for a day in the city, with prices included.
 Finally, we have a page "About "where we talked a little about the project and presented a form to receive suggestions.

 ## Repository organization